chanzuckerberg/cellxgene/dev_docs/developer_scripts.md

 builds source code

 ```
-build - builds whole app client and server
+build - builds the whole app (client/ source and server/ source packaged together)
-build-cli - makes build dir and moves python and client files
-build-client - runs webpack build
+build-client - runs the client webpack build
-build-for-server-dev - builds client and copies output directly into source tree (only for server devlopment)
+build-for-server-dev - builds client and copies output directly into the server source tree (only for server devlopment)
 ```

 ### Clean commands